nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-TutorAid detects an error in the list command
+TutorAid detects an error in the list command.

     * 1a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.